 The tally had the Middleton High Chess Club in the overall lead by half a game over Upperton High.
 The individual lead was held by Kevin who was a half game ahead of the two players tied for the second.
 Those two were Tara, who was now second board position on the MHS squad, and the red headed kid she now faced.
 This game would decide the individual and team championships.
 All she needed was a draw for Middleton High to win both first place trophies.

-She took her time now.
-As she stared at the board, deep in thought, Kevin noticed she had hesitated and looked at her, puzzled.
+Tara took her time now.
+As she stared at the board, deep in thought, Kevin had slightly raised his eyes at her initial move. looking puzzled.
 Normally when a game started, the first seven to eight moves on each side of a chess opening went very quickly as they were all very well established.
 One did not normally vary from them without very good reason because any such variation would usually spell disaster.
 Good players would always get through them quickly, knowing exactly what the other player was going to do in the early stages.
 It was once you got past them into the middle game where solid chess theory broke down that things got interesting.
-But here, Tara was thinking longer than usual on just the second move.
-Frowning, Kevin looked at his girlfriend, wondering what was going through her mind, but privately enjoying the curve ball she had just thrown
+But here, her opponent was thinking longer than usual on just the second move.
+Smiling, Kevin looked at his girlfriend, wondering what was going through her mind, but privately enjoying the curve ball she had just thrown

 Tara looked at him and smiled, winking.
 She knew what was going through his mind.
-Normally, the best play was to decline the gambit.
-That offered the best chances at victory for Black.
-Accepting the gambit made for more exciting action, but it was riskier, and White was almost always the winner in those games.
+She was not playing to her strength, not exactly the best thing to do in a championship game, but she had a hunch this would work.
 Kevin wanted so much to say something, but of course couldn't in the middle of play.
-He chewed on his lip and peered back at her in consternation despite her unorthodox approach obviously confusing her opponent, but she simply turned her attention back to the board with a serene look as the game again went on briskly.
+He chewed on his lip and peered back then at her in consternation despite her unorthodox approach obviously confusing her opponent, but she simply turned her attention back to the board with a serene look as the game again went on briskly.

 Worried she had missed something, she studied the board closely, then a subtle smile came to her face.

 Kevin watched quietly, his distress dissolving away as he watched Tara make her moves.
 As he thought about it, he realized that this should have been no surprise.
 She had always favored the more aggressive openings like the Sicilian.
 But she was also not foolhardy.
-In Queen Gambits she almost always played the declined variations, yet excelled at accepting the gambit just as much.
-But something about this red-headed kid's play must have sparked her to go for broke.
-He had noted Tara's opponent didn't use a king pawn opening against her, so he was sure that he had studied the power of her queen pawn play in between his own games.
-And this kid was Upperton's top player, better than his teammate whom Kevin had beaten last year with his obscure queen pawn opening play on his way to the championship.
-They had been cautious about this red-headed kid because of his reputation as a good player, and Kevin and Tara both studied his play on their off time from competition.
+In Queen Gambits as well she almost always played the declined variations, yet excelled at accepting the gambit just as much.
+But something about this red-headed kid's play must have sparked her to completely change her tactics.
+He had noted Tara's opponent didn't use a queen pawn opening against her, so he was sure that he had studied the power of her queen pawn play in between his own games.
+And this kid was Upperton's top player, better than his teammate whom Kevin had beaten last year with his use of the English opening on his way to the championship.
+They had been cautious about this red-headed kid because of his reputation as a good player, and Kevin and Tara both studied his play on their off time from competition as well.
 Kevin wasn't sure what it was, but whatever Tara saw had made her think he was ripe for the taking with this unusual strategy.

 He thought, 'God, that is so like her, so confident.'